 The two-year Associate of Arts in Divinity program is suited for the student who desires additional training for the purpose of serving in the local church.
 This program offers a wide range of courses relevant to leadership and educational ministries.
 Courses are aligned in three specific disciplines: Biblical Studies, Theology, and Practical Ministry.
-Associate of Divinity students will be required to complete 54 credit hours of required courses and 6 credit hours of elective study, a total of 60 credit hours, plus fulfill the Leadership in Action requirement.
+Associate of Divinity students will be required to complete 60 credit hours of required courses plus fulfill the Leadership in Action requirement.